Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 ### Idea

 This project was developed to build a mathematical library for the formalization of linear algebra in ForTheL, a language close to natural language.
-It is based on the lean library found under https://github.com/leanprover-community/mathlib.
+It is based on the lean file found under https://github.com/kckennylau/Lean/blob/master/linear_algebra/vector_space.lean.
+The lean file uses the mathlib https://github.com/leanprover-community/mathlib.

 ### Structure